coding-glith/leetcode/linked_list/sort_list.md

         :type head: ListNode
         :rtype: ListNode
         """
-        if not head or not head.next:
+        if not head or not head.next:  # should have checked head.next as well return head
-            return head
         fast, slow = head, head
         # cut the list in half